Modern Lovers 88: Retrospective appraisal

 In record guides of 1990s and 2000s, rock critics often dismissed Modern Lovers 88 as just another album in a mid-career slump for Richman.
 The album received middling scores in The Rolling Stone Album Guide, the Spin Alternative Record Guide, and MusicHound Rock: The Essential Album Guide.
 Critics usually lumped it alongside his other 1980s records, which were glossed as lackluster, dated in style, or too eccentric for the uninitiated listener.
 None of the aforementioned guides differentiated the album from any of his other 1980s records, with the exception of the third edition of the Rolling Stone Album Guide, which dubiously noted the album's reputation as a comeback among Richman's cult following.
-Prolific rock critic Robert Christgau omitted the album altogether from his Record Guide: The '80s.
+Rock critic Robert Christgau omitted the album altogether from his Record Guide: The '80s.

 By contrast, AllMusic's Richie Unterberger deemed the album "one of his better '80s efforts," praising its stripped-down "summertime campfire feel" and singling out "I Love Hot Nights", "California Desert Party", and "Gail Loves Me" among the "best uptempo tunes" in Richman's catalog.
 In the New Trouser Press Record Guide, Ira Robbins praised it as a "magical" and "all-too-brief set" with songs that "convert the essential ingredients of '50s R&B into airy but exciting dance-rock as only the Modern Lovers can."
 Modern Lovers 88 received a highly favorable reassessment in the anthology Lost in the Grooves: Scram's Capricious Guide to the Music You Missed by critic Jacqueline Zahas, who said the album had become "stranded in his long catalog" but "reminds us that Jonathan's not just sweetness and whimsy, but a visionary, stubbornly working out his own unique brand of rock and roll."
 The editors of the Scram anthology went further, calling for a broad reappraisal of Richman's solo efforts from the period:

 British music critic Alexis Petridis later referred to Modern Lovers 88 as one of the records from Richman's "80s purple patch".
 In 2018, NME included the album on a list of "100 cult albums to hear before you die" with a blurb written by Win Butler of Arcade Fire, who praised Richman's lyricism on songs such as "I Love Hot Nights".